List of Babylon 5 episodes: Season 5: The Wheel of Fire (1998)

 In 2262, Earthforce Captain Elizabeth Lochley is appointed to command Babylon 5, which is now also the headquarters of the Interstellar Alliance.
 A conflict arises between Psi-Corps and a group of rogue telepaths that are seeking their own homeworld after learning that the Vorlons created telepaths as weapons against the Shadows.
 When several telepaths martyr themselves, Lyta leads attacks against the Psi-Corps, becoming an enemy of the state.

-Meanwhile, Alliance trade and civilian ships are being attacked by an unknown force, and evidence is discovered that the Centauri may be involved.
+Alliance trade and civilian ships are being attacked by an unknown force, and evidence is discovered that the Centauri may be involved.
 Mollari discovers that the Drakh, a Shadow-allied race, have forced the Centauri leadership to precipitate war with the Alliance, in part as revenge for Mollari's turn against the Shadows.
-Mollari is forced to co-operate when he becomes Emperor, and withdraws the Centauri from the Alliance.
+Mollari is forced to co-operate when he becomes Emperor and withdraws the Centauri from the Alliance.
 Vir becomes the Centauri ambassador on the station.

 Separate stories show the long-standing members of Babylon 5 making plans to leave the station: Sheridan and Delenn move to the Alliance's permanent headquarters on Minbar.
-Garibaldi, having relapsed in his alcoholism, is aided by Lise, and the two marry and return to Mars.
+Garibaldi, having relapsed in his alcoholism, is aided by Lise and the two marry and return to Mars.
 Dr. Franklin takes a position on Earth as head of xenobiology.
-G'Kar discovers he has become a religious figure, and unable to stay on the station or return to Narn, exiles himself to travel the galaxy, taking Lyta with him since she is in a similar position.
+G'Kar discovers he has become a religious figure and unable to stay on the station or return to Narn, exiles himself to travel the galaxy, taking Lyta with him since she is in a similar position.

 Twenty years after his return from Z'ha'dum, Sheridan feels his life fading.
 He has the Rangers gather his old friends on Minbar for a farewell party.
-The next day, Sheridan attempts to leave while Delenn is asleep, but she stops him to say a final goodbye.
-Alone, Sheridan revisits Babylon 5, now being decommissioned, before continuing to the location of the final Vorlon/Shadow encounter.
+The next day, Sheridan attempts to leave while Delenn is asleep but she stops him to say a final goodbye.
+Alone, Sheridan revisits Babylon 5, now being decommissioned, before continuing to the location of the final Vorlon–Shadow encounter.
 Drawing his last breaths, he is met by Lorien, who invites Sheridan to travel beyond the galactic rim.
 Sheridan's ship is found adrift and empty some days later.

-Television films

-Babylon 5: The Lost Tales

-Babylon 5: The Lost Tales is a direct-to-DVD production.
-The DVD contains two 35-minute episodes, each focusing on a particular character.
-See Babylon 5: The Lost Tales.